We Help Families Secure The Physical, Emotional And Financial Well-Being Of Aging Loved Ones

 No one likes to think of their financial and medical needs late in life, particularly the potential to suffer from dementia, Alzheimer’s disease or another degenerative condition that requires long-term care.
 However, end-of-life planning is essential to get proper care and avoid burdening loved ones with overwhelming medical bills.
 The average cost of a nursing home is rising rapidly year over year.
 Most families simply cannot afford the cost of a nursing home.

-At The Law Offices of Scott Alan Morrison, P.A., our attorneys understand that these issues are difficult to deal with, whether you are planning for yourself, a parent or other loved one.
+At The Law Office of Morrison & McGrew, P.A., our attorneys understand that these issues are difficult to deal with, whether you are planning for yourself, a parent or other loved one.
 That is why we take the time to get to know you and your family, as well as your legal needs.
 You are not just a client to us, you are a person with concerns and goals regarding your medical care and living situation later in life.

 Voted the “Best Lawyer” in Frederick by the Frederick News-Post, and regarded as a leader in estate planning and elder law, Scott Alan Morrison is ready to provide personalized and skilled representation to help you plan for the future, today.